robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Anyway, back to the operational season started in 2007, it was supported by the U.S. Congress which lately removed the law forbidding to fund, train and arm neo-nazis groups also outside the USA.
 Because that was what the CIA was doing exactly in Ukraine by covering operations and later under the Sunlight.
 Thus we reach the Minsk agreements and the Crimea annexation by Russia with a popular referendum.

-However, the Dombass and a few other Ukraine regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, time to time, by the central Ukraine government.
-Which also canceled the Russian language as the second official language of Ukraine.
+Morever, the Dombass and a few other Ukraine regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, time to time, by the central Ukraine government.
+Which also removed by law the right to use Russian language as the second official language of Ukraine.

 [!INFO]
 The Minsk agreements are a pair of agreements aimed at ending the war in the Donbas region of Ukraine.
 The first agreement, Minsk I, was signed on September 5, 2014.
 The second agreement, Minsk II, was signed on February 12, 2015.
 Minsk I focused on a ceasefire and establishing a security zone along the border between Ukraine and Russia, with monitoring by the Organization for Security and Co-operation in Europe (OSCE).
 Minsk II built on this, outlining a package of measures for implementing the Minsk agreement.